frontity/docs/docs/learning-frontity/styles.md

 Frontity takes a different approach than WordPress when customizing themes.
 While in WordPress you have different `style.css` files and you add classes to your elements, **Frontity** uses **CSS in JS** instead.
 But don't worry, you don't have to learn a new language, it is CSS at the end.

-CSS-in-JS, apart from having a better developer experience while working with React, has many other advantages like:
+CSS in JS, apart from having a better developer experience while working with React, has many other advantages like:

 * **Only loads the CSS needed** for each page which improves the performance
 * You **don't have to worry about classes** and its problems with duplication, typos, etc